HeyfromNandini/MSME_Sol/README.md

 3. 🌍 **Global Marketplace** - Access a vast network of domestic and international buyers.
 4. 💼 **Bidding & Contracts** - Engage in competitive bidding and finalize contracts securely.

-## Leveraging Aptos for Xpress

-- **Move Smart Contracts**: Automate transactions, escrow, and dispute resolution with secure and efficient smart contracts.
-- **High Throughput**: Support large volumes of transactions, crucial for a busy B2B marketplace.
-- **Security**: Protect user funds and data with Aptos' robust security features.
-- **Decentralized Identity**: Implement secure identity verification for MSMEs and buyers.
-- **Tokenization**: Enable fractional ownership and trading through tokenized assets.
-- **Supply Chain Transparency**: Track product origin and movement on the blockchain.
-- **Smart Escrow**: Use smart contracts to hold payments until order fulfillment.
-- **DeFi Integration**: Offer financial services like lending and borrowing within the platform.

-- **Use Cases**:
-  - **Tokenization**: Fractional ownership of MSME shares or products.
-  - **Smart Escrow**: Secure transactions until delivery.
-  - **Supply Chain**: Blockchain for tracking product origin.
-  - **DeFi**: Lending and borrowing for MSMEs.

 ## Let's Have a Look